 Bring sauce to a light boil over medium high heat, then reduce heat to low.
 Simmer uncovered for sixty to ninety minutes.
 Sauce will thicken as liquid evaporates.
 Once the sauce it nice and thick, allow it to cool.

-Photo above: Thickened tomato sauce after cooking.
+Photo: Thickened tomato sauce after cooking.

 This recipe yields five to six cups of thick sauce, which can be dried on five Excalibur dehydrator trays.
 Remove bay leaves.
 Spread between one and one-and-a-quarter cups of tomato sauce thinly on each dehydrator tray covered with a non-stick sheet.
 Caution: Spreading too much sauce on a tray will make a thick leather that will take longer to dry and won’t reduce to tomato powder as well.

-Photo above: Tomato Sauce spread thinly on Excalibur dehydrator tray covered with non-stick sheet.
+Photo: Tomato Sauce spread thinly on Excalibur dehydrator tray covered with non-stick sheet.

 After about six hours, the tomato leather should be dry enough to remove the non-stick sheets.
 Flip the non-stick sheets over onto the mesh sheets and peel the non-stick sheets away from the leather.
 Finish drying on the mesh sheets.